swanjeng/arduino_environmental_data_collection/README.md

 SDA | the SDA pin of the BME280 sensor
 SCL | the SCL pin of the BME280 sensor

 The SD card module and the BME280 sensor are connected to the Arduino's 3.3V pin, and the PMSA003 sensor is connected to the Arduino's 5V pin.
-All the components are connected to GND.
+All the components are connected to the Arduino's GND.

 ## software